Home | Volume 49 | Article number 87

 Based on culture, an association was observed between infection with Mycobacteria spp. and gender, age, case definition, HIV status as well as location (Table 3).
 Female participants were less likely (OR=0.76; 95%CI:0.64-0.91) to be infected compared to males.
 Individuals above 60 years (OR=0.69; 95%CI:0.47-0.95) showed less likelihood of being infected, compared to those below 20 years (Table 3).
 Those categorized as previously treated (OR=2.38; 95%CI:1.92-3.03) and others (OR=3.85; 95%CI:2.78-5.26) were more likely to have DR-TB infection compared to those classified as new cases.
 Further, participants who were HIV positive are more likely (OR=1.85;95% CI:1.29-2.65) to be infected compared to HIV-negative individuals (Table 3).

 Using GeneXpert, an association was observed between TB infection and gender, case definition, HIV status as well as location.
 Female participants are less likely (OR=0.66; 95%CI: 0.55-0.79) to be infected with TB compared to males.
-Individuals categorized as previously treated (OR=8.33; 95%CI:5.26- 12.50) and Others (OR=46.67; 95%CI:27.03-71.43) are more likely to be infected with DR-TB (Table 3).
+Individuals categorized as previously treated (OR=8.33; 95%CI:5.26- 12.50) and others (OR=46.67; 95%CI:27.03-71.43) are more likely to be infected with DR-TB (Table 3).

 Associated risk factor for TB infection among study participants: the multivariate-adjusted logistic regression analysis identified case definition (participant that falls within the category of new cases, relapse cases, previously treated cases, and others {those with unknown outcome after been previously treated for TB}) and HIV status based on culture as important associated risk factors for the occurrence of DR-TB infection among the study participants (Table 4).
-Individuals who were identified as previously treated cases (AOR=2.27.49 95%CI:1.82-2.86; P=0.00), and those categorized as other cases (AOR=3.57; 95%CI: 2.63-4.76; P=0.00) are about two and four times more likely to be infected with DR-TB infection compared to the newly diagnosed cases.
-Participants who are infected with HIV are 1.66 times more likely (AOR=1.66 95%CI:1.55 - 2.39; P=0.01) to be infected with DR-TB compared to HIV-negative individuals (Table 4).
+Individuals who were identified as previously treated cases (AOR=2.27.49 95%CI:1.82-2.86; P=0.00), and those categorized as other cases (AOR=3.57; 95%CI: 2.63-4.76; P=0.00) were about two and four times more likely to be infected with DR-TB infection compared to the newly diagnosed cases.
+Participants who were infected with HIV are 1.66 times more likely (AOR=1.66 95%CI:1.55 - 2.39; P=0.01) to be infected with DR-TB compared to HIV-negative individuals (Table 4).

 Discussion Up Down